Ben Eine

 Benjamin Flynn (born 23 August 1970), known professionally as Eine, is an English artist based in London.
-He is considered widely as a controversial character in the street art community.

 Career

 Eine became prominent for his alphabet lettering on shop shutters.
 To make them easier to locate, some of these letters have been mapped.
 He has also taken his lettering to the streets of Paris, Stockholm, Hastings and Newcastle upon Tyne.

 In a workshop above the Dragon Bar on Leonard Street in London (since demolished), Eine began exploring cheaper routes.
 Eine started experimenting with screen printing and produced a number of unique apparel designs, most notably some "VANDALS" sweatshirts.
 He later established the cult screen print company Pictures On Walls (POW) with Banksy.
 Eine developed a significant amount of hand-pulled prints for POW artists, including Jamie Hewlett, Mode2, Modern Toss and David Shrigley.
 He was able to enhance other artists' work precisely due to his natural talent for combining colors.
 In 2008, he quit his job to concentrate on his own independent career.

 Eine's neon and black EINE stickers (several EINE names) became prevalent in East London, and he also contributed to sticker graffiti.

 Eine first came to prominence in the "commercial" graffiti scene through his symbiotic partnership with the London graffiti artist Banksy; through Eine, Banksy was able to join the underground lifestyle and approach the business world from Banksy Eine.